Elusive239/Watcher/README.md

 ~~Currently only works with full paths (limitation carryover from x-watcher).
 Support for other kinds of paths is in progress.~~

-Used a hacky solution but we have relative paths working.
+Used a hacky solution but we have relative paths working!
+Feels good.

 > [!WARNING]
 > This is an experimental library, with possibly unstable features.
 Use at your own risk.